Reach US False Claims Act readiness without rebuilding your policy programme

 - • Obligation model: Mandatory In Scope — meaning you need defensible reasoning for in-scope vs out-of-scope decisions, not just signed policies.

-How Quick Policy helps you stand up US_FALSE_CLAIMS_ACT
+How Quick Policy helps you stand up US False Claims Act

-The platform turns US_FALSE_CLAIMS_ACT from a PDF of requirements into a live operating model — policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.
+The platform turns US False Claims Act from a PDF of requirements into a live operating model - policies, training, evidence, and audit-export packs that update in lock-step when the standard or your business changes.

-- • Adopt US_FALSE_CLAIMS_ACT once and Quick Policy seeds the right policy families (Fraud Abuse, Whistleblowing) with applicability rationale your auditor can follow.
+- • Adopt US False Claims Act once and Quick Policy seeds the right policy families (Fraud Abuse, Whistleblowing) with applicability rationale your auditor can follow.

 - • Common artifacts include Policy.